libapps/libapps-mirror/nassh/doc/translations.md

 ## Overview

-The nassh & hterm code use `nassh.msg` & `hterm.msg` to lookup messages.
+The nassh & hterm code use `localize` & `hterm.msg` to lookup messages.

 The [en/messages.json] file contains all the original messages.
 We maintain this file directly in this repository.